protoman92/redux-toolkit/README.md

 This library is relatively unopinionated about your specific Redux setup.
 It offers the following functionalities:

-## State property helpers
+## Redux components creators

-State property helpers automatically generate action creators and reducers for specific properties in a state object, and are able to handle different property
+Redux components creators automatically generate action creators and reducers for specific properties in a state object, and are able to handle different property types:
-types:

 ```javascript
 interface State {